Rugby League European Championship: 2020–present: Competition reformat and continuous cancellations

 The Rugby League European Federation announced changes for the 2020 tournament with promotion and relegation between each tier of the tournament for first and last place teams respectfully.
 The tournament was also expanded to include a D tier as well.
 The 2020 European Championship was to consist of six teams with one team being relegated to Euro B. In July 2020, the 2020 edition of the tournament was cancelled due to the COVID-19 pandemic.

 The next tournament, scheduled for 2022 but pushed back to 2023 due to the postponement of the 2021 Rugby League World Cup due to the COVID-19 pandemic, was also cancelled due to the late withdrawal of France hosting the 2025 Rugby League World Cup as it could no longer be used as the European qualification tournament.
 This edition was set to feature a mass expansion of the tournament, featuring eight teams and the return of England.
 This edition would have also seen Euro C and D cancelled due to all teams moving up divisions in the expanded tournament.

 In March 2025, the European Rugby League (ERL) announced the return of the tournament for Euro B, C, and D, with the competition returning to a three team per division competition.
-Competing nations were reseeded based off rank, with the 2025 and 2026 tournaments confirmed.
+Competing nations were reseeded based on rank, with the 2025 and 2026 tournaments confirmed.
 The ERL stated its aim to restart Euro A in 2027 following the 2026 Men's Rugby League World Cup, with the top European teams unable to join earlier due to commitments in the qualification tournament for the World Cup.